-- (1) Food and food handling knowledge: Several studies have found that poor food handling knowledge may result in an increase of food waste, from inadequate food storage (Terpstra et al., 2005; Wayne, 2014) to misconceptions about food safety, predominantly stemming from expiration dates.
-Limited knowledge thereof may lead consumers to throw out food past its expiration date despite it still being edible (Thyberg and Tonjes, 2016).
-As a result, we hypothesize the following relationships: - $H{1a}$ : There is a positive relationship between knowledge about food and food handling and knowledge about food waste. - $H{1b}$ : There is a positive relationship between knowledge about food and food handling and knowledge about food waste prevention. - (2) Cooking skills: Cooking skills or rather the lack thereof can be an influential factor in generating food waste through preparing too much food (Graham-Rowe et al., 2014; Porpino, 2016) or not engaging in preparing meals with leftover ingredients rather than sticking to predefined recipes (Ganglbauer et al., 2013; Graham-Rowe et al., 2014).
-Additionally, people who tend to consume convenience food tend to also exhibit higher levels of food waste (Mallinson et al., 2016).
+(1) Food and food handling knowledge: Several studies have found that poor food handling knowledge may result in an increase of food waste.
+From inadequate food storage (Terpstra, Steenbekkers, De Maertelaere, & Nijhuis, 2005; Wayne, 2014) to misconceptions about food safety, predominantly stemming from expiration dates.
+Limited knowledge thereof may lead consumers to throw out food past its expiration date despite it being still edible (Thyberg & Tonjes, 2016).
+As a result, we hypothesize the following relationship:

+H{1a} : There is a positive relationship between knowledge about food and food handling and knowledge about food waste.

+H{1b} : There is a positive relationship between knowledge about food and food handling and knowledge about food waste prevention.

+(2) Cooking skills: Cooking skills or rather the lack thereof can be an influential factor in generating food waste through preparing too much food (Graham-Rowe, Jessop, & Sparks, 2014; Porpino, 2016) or not engaging in preparing meals with leftover ingredients rather than sticking to predefined recipes (Ganglbauer, Fitzpatrick, & to also exhibit higher levels of food waste (Mallinson, Russell, & Barker, 2016).
 We further assume that cooking skills will also have an influence on food waste prevention behavior.
-However, at this point we are not determining whether these skills influence food waste prevention positively or negatively, because both directions are conceivable.
-Better cooking skills might result in better and more comprehensive usage of food (and thus less food waste) or in more careful, cautious behavior (resulting in more food waste).
-We thus theorize that:
+However, at this point we are not determining if these skills influence food waste prevention positively or negatively, because both directions are conceivable.
+Better cooking skills might result in better and comprehensive usage of food (and thus, less food waste) or in more careful, cautious behavior (resulting in more food waste).
+We thus theorize that